davebraze/FDBwordsets/README.md

 "Source" files for the wordsets, in the form of MS excel spreadsheet per wordset, can be found in the inst/extdata subdirectory of this package.
 A double entry method was used for entering data into these files.
-Data is keyed into sheet1 and into sheet1 of each file.
-Formulae in sheet3 compare entries in the first two sheets and flag differences.
+Data is keyed separately into sheet1 and then into sheet2 of each xlsx file.
+Formulae in sheet3 compare entries in the first two sheets and flag differences to identify keying errors.

 A script for converting the xlsx source files to rdata files can be found in the inst/scripts subdirectory.